My Girl 2 poster

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Vada finds a treasure trove of her mother's poems and personal effects.
 False victory: she feels she's finally understanding who her mother was, but she's only seeing the surface., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Vada discovers her mother struggled with depression and wasn't the perfect person she imagined.
-She has an emotional breakdown, feeling she'll never know her mother and that learning about her only brought pain., reveals the protagonist at their lowest point.
+She has an emotional breakdown, feeling she'll never know her mother and that learning about her only brought pain., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Uncle Phil shares a heartfelt story about Vada's mother's complexity and humanity.
 Vada realizes knowing the truth—imperfections and all—is better than an empty idealization.
 She sees herself in her mother's struggles and strengths., demonstrating the transformation achieved throughout the journey.